berzerk0/GitPage/FirstCTF_2of2_TamingTheBulldog.md

 If a command contains one of the allowed commands, the server executes the inputted command.<br>

-Perhaps the `if` statement only checks to see if the input __contains__ one of the approved commands - not if the input is __only__ made up of approve commands.<br>
+Perhaps the `if` statement only checks to see if the input __contains__ one of the approved commands - not if the input is __only__ made up of approved commands.<br>

-If that is the case, we might be able to bypass the filter by using an approved command immediately followed by an arbitrary command.
+If that is the case, we might be able to bypass the filter by using an approved command and just immediately following it with any command we like. <br>
 This would entail running two commands on the same line.